MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-automated-investigations-remediation.md

 ## Configure automated investigation and remediation capabilities

-To configure automated investigation and remediation, you turn the features on, and then you set up machine groups.
+To configure automated investigation and remediation, you turn the features on, and then you set up device groups.

 ### Turn on automated investigation and remediation